anttiharju/bachelors-thesis/README.md

 To track my thesis with git, I wrote [a small collection of scripts](https://github.com/anttiharju/zipsi-utility) to unzip and zip .docx files with.
 If you're on a Windows machine, simply download the repo as zip (Code > Download ZIP), unzip it and run `_open_terminal.bat`.
 From there, run `.\scripts\zi.ps1` to recreate the original files.

-Powershell is in theory cross platform software, but I haven't tried running the scripts on macOS or on any Linux distribution.
+PowerShell is in theory cross platform software, but I haven't tried running the scripts on macOS or on any Linux distribution.
 So if you're on one of those, best of luck you're on your own.

 ## Permissions